mowies/keptn-user-interviews/user-material/README.md

    kicking in and as a result, we should have 10 NginX pods in the end.

-## Task 2 - Set up a post deployment task for you app
+## Task 2 - Set up a pre deployment task for you app

+In this task, we will re-use the previous cluster and Keptn installation.
+We will set up a simple workload with a KeptnApp and then enhance it with a pre deployment task.

 ### Preparation